top of page

 • Does the child recover skills or behavior patterns after regression has occurred?

-• Will successive interruptions from school result in the student's withdrawal from learning.
+• Would the summer break from school result in the student's withdrawal from learning?

 • Does the child have a severe disability like autism/ intellectual disability, severe emotional disturbance, etc?

-• Does the child have medical or other agency reports indicating degenerative-type difficulties which have a tendency to be exacerbated during long breaks?
+• Does the child have medical or other agency reports indicating degenerative-type difficulties which have a tendency to be increased during long breaks?

 If parents disagree with the ESY recommendation, the parents will be afforded an automatically expedited due process hearing: